ethanbass/r2zotero/README.md

 ## Example

-To send a citation to r2zotero
+To send a citation to Zotero:

 ``` r
 library(r2zotero)